Nadiaessou/Udacity_neighborhood_map_react-3/README.md

 - I created my React app
 - I used google-maps-react package for loading Google Map
 - I read articles, use Udacity forum and courses, and see tutorials that I have mentioned in 'resources' just below
-- Then I displayed the map on page, add markers, add infowindow, display a list of location, make an event when we click a location in the list, add a search bar, add a toggle button for showing or hiding the list, make all responsive with media queries.
+- Then I displayed the map on page, add markers, add infowindow, display a list of location, make an event when we click a location in the list, add a search bar by using the package 'escapeRegExp' and 'sortBy', add a toggle button for showing or hiding the list, make all responsive with media queries and set accessibility (ARIA).
 - I created an account in FourSquare and I used this API to provided a link with more information about locations

 ## Resources